scytaleio/aws-iid-attestor/README.md

      `secret` specifies the AWS access secret key corresponding to the `access_id` `trust_domain` should corresponds to the configured [ trust_domain ](https://github.com/spiffe/spire/blob/master/doc/spire_server.md#server-configuration-file) of the SPIRE deployment.

-### Start SPIRE server
+### Start SPIRE Server

-Verify `BindAddress` in <SPIRE Installation Directory>/conf/server/server.conf is set to the private IP of the ec2 instance and start the server.
+Verify `BindAddress` in <SPIRE Installation Directory>/conf/server/server.conf is set to the private IP of the ec2 instance and start the SPIRE Server.

      cd <SPIRE Installation Directory>
       ./spire-server run